bikemazzell/skald/README.md

 python main.py
 ```

-2. Speak into your microphone - Skald will listen until:
+2. When you hear the start tone (if enabled), begin speaking into your microphone.
+Skald will listen until:
    - You press Ctrl+C
    - A configurable silence timeout is reached (default: 2 seconds)

 3. The transcribed text will automatically be copied to your clipboard

+Note: The start tone can be enabled/disabled and customized in the config.json file.
+When enabled, it provides an audio cue that the application is ready to record.

 ## Troubleshooting